mvelezEpam/mvelez-ci-coding-challenge/README.md

 - List/Filter insights endpoint
 - Endpoint validations

 ## Known Limitations
-- The filter endpoint is not as dynamic as I wished
+- The filter endpoint is not as dynamic as I wished.
+If I need to create a new filter, I would need to modify the InsightSpecification class to cover the new logic.
-- Docker support not implemented yet
+- The summary endpoint uses two separate JPQL queries (summary dto and category summary), and then merged in Java.
+Ideally, the query should handle everything without having to merge the two results in code.
-- Tests have yet to be completed
+- Needs more test coverage